 The programme's core courses give an in-depth introduction to theories of EU governance, EU policies, European geopolitics and European integration.

-In this course, insights into the driving forces, organisation and practices of European governance in terms of policymaking will be related to wider historical, cultural and geographical contexts.
+In this multidisciplinary and theoretical course, insights into the driving forces, organisation and practices of European governance in terms of policymaking will be related to wider historical, cultural and geographical contexts.

 During the Skills Seminar, students will practice the diverse skills needed to successfully conclude a Master's thesis.
 These skills include: defining a research question and problem, identifying methods and theoretical approaches and data-gathering techniques.
-A trip to Brussels will take place in the fourth week of the course, where students will learn more about the practice of European policymaking, with interactions with EU officials.
+If conditions permit, a trip to Brussels will take place in the fourth week of the course, where students will learn more about the practice of European policymaking, with interactions with EU officials.

 The electives complement the programme's core courses and provide a further contextualisation of the theories of EU governance, EU policies, European geopolitics and European integration, and also allow students to pursue regional interests.